Skip to main content

 The Bottom Line

 If someone you love was killed in a car accident in North Carolina, your family may have the right to pursue a wrongful death claim.
 Only the personal representative of the estate can file this claim, and there is a strict 2-year deadline from the date of death.
-NC's contributory negligence rule applies even here, which means having experienced legal guidance is especially important in these cases.
+NC's contributory negligence rule applies even here -- but the seatbelt defense does not exist, and the last clear chance doctrine may still allow recovery even when fault is disputed.
+This page explains how these claims work, what damages are available, and what traps to avoid.

 We want to start by saying something that no legal guide can adequately express: we are sorry for your loss.
 No amount of legal information can ease the grief of losing someone you love.
 What follows is intended to give you clear, honest answers during an incredibly difficult time -- so you can make informed decisions about your family's future without being pressured or confused.